An event or occurrence that is extremely difficult to predict

 Although black swan events seem to come with a negative connotation, the concept does not only apply to negative events.
-Whether the event is positive or negative depends on the perspective of the individual.
+Whether the event is positive or negative depends on the perspective of each party involved.

-For example, a disastrous day in the stock market may be seen as a positive event for an investor with aggressive short positions but a negative event for an investor who has heavily bought into the market.
+For example, Taleb argues that a black swan event for a deer that gets shot is not one for the hunter who shoots the animal.
+A disastrous day in the stock market may be seen as a positive event for an investor with aggressive short positions but a negative event for an investor who has heavily bought into the market.

 Throughout history, there have been several notable black swan events.
-Here are five prominent ones from the finance world:
+Here are a few prominent ones from the finance world with catastrophic consequences:

-Due to the rapid growth in internet usage in the 1980s and 1990s, many internet companies were launched.
-However, a lot of these companies failed after some time.
-In addition, many of those that were successful were severely overvalued.
-From 2000 to 2002, several internet companies crashed, resulting in significant losses for investors.
-The dotcom crash wiped out nearly a trillion dollars worth of stock value.
-The NASDAQ Composite lost 78% of its value in the dotcom crash.
+During the rapid growth of the internet in the 1980s and 1990s, many internet companies were launched.
+The market was caught up in a frenzy until 2000 to 2002, when many of these overvalued companies failed, wiping out nearly a trillion dollars’ worth of stock value.
+The NASDAQ stock market lost 78% of its value in the dotcom crash.

 The attack on the Twin Towers of New York’s World Trade Center prompted the closure of the NYSE and NASDAQ on the morning of September 11, 2001.
 Stocks plummeted during the first trading week after 9/11 — $1.4 trillion in stock market value was lost within a week.

-The global financial crisis in 2008 caused Lehman Brothers to file for bankruptcy — the largest bankruptcy filing in US history.
-Over 25,000 Lehman employees went jobless and more than $46 billion of Lehman’s market value was wiped out.
-In total, over $10 trillion was eventually wiped out in the global equity markets.
+The global financial crisis in 2008 started with the collapse of Bear Stearns, creating a domino effect that caused Lehman Brothers to file for bankruptcy — the largest bankruptcy filing in US history.
+Other companies also followed, including AIG, Countrywide Financial, and IndyMac.
+In total, over $10 trillion was eventually wiped out in the global stock market.